aioseo is not installed Payment Bonds – What is a Payment Bond? | Swiftbonds

 What happens if you refuse to pay a contractor?

 In a payment bond construction contract, if the sub makes a claim, then you could be liable to the payment bond surety for their payout to the subcontractor.
-Payment bonds construction agreements are clear that the surety would seek reimbursement for any sort of payout under a payment surety bond.
+Payment bonds construction agreements are clear that the surety would seek reimbursement for any sort of payout under a construction payment bond.
 A contractor has the ability to place a mechanic's lien on your property if they are not paid.
 Thus, a payment bond provides significant protection as that would eliminate the need for a mechanic's lien.

 Construction projects often involve a large number of subcontractors and suppliers.
 To ensure that all parties get paid, many construction companies will require a payment bond from the general contractor before any work begins.
 As an owner, a benefit of a payment bond can provide a level of comfort and security during this process.
 A payment bond, with a stipulated bond amount, is different than other types of bonds because it ensures that subcontractors and material suppliers are paid according to construction contracts.
 These bonds aim to prevent damages to parties involved due to non-payment.
 This means they are critical for jobs on public property where mechanic's liens (or other types of security interests) cannot be used, notably under the agreement with the project owner.Payment and Performance Bond Guide - The image shows an owner and party, contractor holding a bluprint, red calculator with a dollar.